 Disease and Pests

-Be on the lookout for common household pests such as spider mites, aphids, and scale insects.
+Be on the lookout for common houseplant pests such as little red spider mites, aphids, and scale pest insects.
 In small-scale infestations, they can be wiped away with a wet cloth, but more extensive cases could require an eco-friendly pesticide.

-Overwatering causes the powdery mildew disease.
+Overwatering helps create powdery mildew disease conditions.
 It is also important to keep good air circulation to prevent the Basal Stem Rot and Botrytis.

 Forcing Bloom On The Flaming Katy